J-1 Visa Digital Media Buyer Jobs

 Does the two-year home residency requirement affect Digital Media Buyers on J-1 status?

 It can.
 The two-year home-country physical presence requirement applies if your J-1 program was funded by your home government or the U.S. government, or if your home country's skills list includes your occupation.
 Digital media and marketing roles are increasingly included on country-specific skills lists.
-If the requirement applies, you cannot change to most other U.S. visa statuses, including H-1B or permanent residence, without first returning home or obtaining a waiver through a qualifying waiver program.
+If the requirement applies, you cannot change to most other U.S. visa statuses, including H-1B visa or permanent residence, without first returning home or obtaining a waiver through a qualifying waiver program.